amit690/Ecommerce-SQL-Project/README.md

 📈 Sales trends during festive season

-🏙️ City-wise customer distribution

 All queries are included in queries.sql.

 💡 Business Insights

-Electronics generate the highest overall revenue.
+Home category generate the highest overall revenue.

-Sellers with ratings above 4.0 consistently outperform others.
+The revenue of saller is not effectecd by their rating

 Repeat customers contribute significantly to total revenue.

-Fashion and Electronics have the highest offer coverage during festive periods.
+Appliances and Fashion have the highest offer coverage during festive periods.

 🎯 Skills Demonstrated